Jay Ansill: Biography

 The Folk Harp Journal says that "He has created a new language for the Celtic harp."

 Personal life

-Jay Ansill is married to the painter Claudia Balant, who has sung on some of his recordings.
+Jay Ansill is married to the painter Claudia Balant (a.k.a., Claude Elizabeth Balant), who has sung on some of his recordings.

 Career

 In 1994, Ansill released Mind and Body, a collection of new original music that includes settings of poems by Yeats and Graves, as well as some music written for theater, and some music that expands the boundaries of the harp through the use of compelling rhythms and improvisation.

 His CD, A Lost World, is a series of settings of poems by Robert Graves (I, Claudius, The White Goddess).
 This album features excellent performances by a variety of singers and musicians.

 In 2004, he was awarded an Independence Foundation grant and spent two months in Majorca and Barcelona learning traditional music from the region.

 In 2007, one of his settings of poetry by Robert Graves (The Secret Land, translated into Catalan by the poet's daughter Lucia Graves) was recorded by Maria del Mar Bonet on her CD Terra Secreta.